vaibhv02/GenAI_Project/README.md

-Here's a structured `README.md` for your QA Bot with Retrieval-Augmented Generation (RAG):

 # QA Bot with Retrieval-Augmented Generation (RAG)

 This repository contains the implementation of a Question Answering (QA) Bot powered by a Retrieval-Augmented Generation (RAG) model.
 The bot uses a vector database for efficient document retrieval and a generative model for producing coherent answers based on the content of the documents.